Last updated: June 19, 2026

 Safety cautions

-- Do not use a shared email, cloud account, or phone plan for sensitive messages if the abusive person can access it.
+- Do not use a shared email, cloud account, or phone plan for shelter, court, or address messages if the abusive person can access it.

 - Do not change passwords on a monitored device if that could alert the other person and increase danger.

-- Ask an advocate about safer contact methods before giving a new address to schools, landlords, courts, or agencies.
+- Ask an advocate about safer contact before giving a new address to schools, landlords, courts, benefit offices, or child support.

 Shelter and housing rights

-If you need shelter tonight, contact the National Hotline, WVCADV, or WV 211.
+If you need shelter tonight, contact the National Hotline, a local WVCADV program, or WV 211.
 Bed space can change daily.
-If one shelter is full, ask for a warm transfer, a nearby county option, transportation help, or another safe placement.
+If one shelter is full, ask for a warm transfer, nearby county option, hotel option, transportation help, or another safe placement.

 If you live in HUD-assisted housing, public housing, a Housing Choice Voucher unit, many project-based units, or certain homeless assistance programs, federal VAWA housing rights may apply.
-HUD says VAWA can protect people who experienced domestic violence, dating violence, sexual assault, or stalking in covered housing.
-Use the HUD VAWA page to find forms HUD-5380, HUD-5381, HUD-5382, and HUD-5383.
+HUD’s HUD VAWA page explains protections for people who experienced domestic violence, dating violence, sexual assault, or stalking in covered housing.

-Ask your landlord, property manager, or housing authority for the emergency transfer plan, confidentiality protections, and the self-certification form.
-You do not have to tell every detail to every staff person.
-Ask to speak with the person who handles VAWA requests.
+Ask your landlord, property manager, or housing authority for its emergency transfer plan, confidentiality protections, and self-certification form.
+You do not have to tell every staff person every detail.
+Ask who handles VAWA requests.
+For broader rent and shelter paths, see ASMOM’s West Virginia housing guide.

 Food, cash, health coverage, and child care

-Leaving abuse can mean lost income, a missed paycheck, no car, or no safe place to keep paperwork.
+Leaving abuse can mean lost income, no safe car, missing documents, no child care, or no safe place to receive mail.
 Apply for benefits as soon as it is safe.
-If you are staying in shelter or with someone else, say that when you apply so the office understands your housing situation.
+If you are in shelter, staying with someone else, or hiding your address, say that when you apply so the office understands your situation.

 | Program | What it helps with | Where to start | Reality check |